 Butor is a brilliant critic of Mondrian in particular, and, as Georges Raillard perceived, Mondrian’s search for freedom within a strictly controlled framework seems to provide a structural template for each of Butor’s novels.
 There may also be a personal source.
 Butor was one of eight children, and in the entry “Famille” in “Alphabet d’un apprenti” (Michel Butor: presentation et anthologie, 2003) he wrote: “The space in which we grew up was considerably restricted.
 Each of us had, as it were, an area […] from within which it was possible to flourish.
 In one direction it was too crowded; in another there was space to fill.
 Each of us therefore had a structure of our own, narrowly bounded by the surrounding family structure.”
 These comments irresistibly bring to mind his dazzling essay on Mondrian, “Le carré et son habitant” (“The Square and its Inhabitant”), from R3, which was included in Inventory.
 The recourse to grids, grilles, or subdivisions which features so largely in Butor’s novels (rooms in a building; suburbs of a city; compartments of a train; the lycée timetable) as a means of delimiting, controlling and manipulating the movement of individuals and their sphere of action is a transposition into written form of Mondrian’s visual technique.

 Raillard suggested that Butor found in Mondrian’s canvases “the example of a construction which constitutes a critique of reality,” whose literary counterpart would be “a semantic system.”
 The non-referential character of certain kinds of pictorial representation seems to give the visual work of art an autonomy denied to literature, but there is a dynamic relation between the internal structure of a painting (or a novel) and its structure in relation to the external world (compare Butor on his family dynamic, above).
-Butor writes: “For Mondrian, a painting is […] a fragment of that harmonious and balanced life to which he aspires, which he calls into being with all his might. […] The basic problem for the modern painter is not only to denounce the disorder of contemporary reality, by setting against it the spectacle, or rather the promise, of a paradise, a harmony, a future reality, but, by his picture, to lay their foundations of such a thing.”
+Butor writes: “For Mondrian, a painting is […] a fragment of that harmonious and balanced life to which he aspires, which he calls into being with all his might. […] The basic problem for the modern painter is not only to denounce the disorder of contemporary reality, by setting against it the spectacle, or rather the promise, of a paradise, a harmony, a future reality, but, by his picture, to lay the foundations of such a thing.”
 Raillard sees this as a kind of manifesto for Butor’s own work.
 In a later essay, “Triptyque sur l’évolution de Mondrian” (R5), Butor cites Mondrian’s statement, in a notebook of 1914, that vertical lines represent masculinity, and horizontal lines femininity, and traces the symbolic development of this principle through its destruction of ideal unity to a final asexual synthesis, embodied by the artist and figured in the art.
 The grids which appear to keep the parts of Mondrian’s visual universe separate are in fact the condition of their ultimate coherence.
 The same is true of Butor’s novels, whose logical progressions, correspondences, and patterns of cyclical recurrence, far from constraining the narrative, provide the essential conditions of its success.
 Once again, Degrés may be seen as a partial exception, since the narrative within the narrative (Vernier’s innocent-sounding “description of a class”) collapses under the weight of its own impossibility, and finally destroys the grid which was meant to control it.
 This is, perhaps, one reason why Butor wrote no more novels.
 In CV, he explains that he regards the novel as an outmoded form: “The characters are completely imprisoned in their confined space, they are stifled.
 And then, I believe our society has evolved too far—sociologically, morally, sexually, emotionally—for the novel to be able to deal with it in the future.”
 The rest of his career was a tireless quest for new forms which could respond adequately to such unprecedented changes.

 I have, I hope, given sufficient evidence above for concluding that Butor is a weighty and innovative writer of fiction and criticism.
 La Modification continues to be a best-seller, for good reasons.
 It seems to me the most unified, coherent, and enjoyable of his novels, the one in which he found the perfect formal embodiment for his ideas.
 The fusion of realism, symbolism, and myth is never strained, as it is, for instance, in L’Emploi du temps, while the writing has a combined lightness and propulsive energy lacking in Degrés, for all the conceptual brilliance of the latter.
 As critic, Butor wins our admiration for the range, originality, and independence of his thinking.
 He brings to his subjects a seriousness of engagement which is as refreshing as it is rare.
 Beyond these two fields, my knowledge of his work is too patchy for me to make a judgement.
 It may be that he paid a price for departing so far from the cultural mainstream, but whatever the verdict of the future may be, he was certainly not a frivolous time-waster.

 He once described himself as “an unknown celebrity”, but French commentary on his work is extensive.
 Indeed, whole books have been written about L’Emploi du Temps and La Modification alone.
 The most helpful books I have found in French, despite their age, are those by Georges Raillard and Jean Roudaut, previously mentioned.
-In English, the chapter on Butor in John Sturrock’s The French New Novel (1969) is outstanding, and the introduction by Elinor S. Miller to her translation of Frontiers, a collection of Butor’s interviews with other texts (1989), is a model of clarity and helpfulness.
+In English, the chapter on Butor in John Sturrock’s The French New Novel (1969) is outstanding, and the introduction by Elinor S. Miller to her translation of Frontiers, a collection of Butor’s interviews, together with other texts (1989), is a model of clarity and helpfulness.
 Mary Lydon’s Perpetuum Mobile: A Study of the Novels and Aesthetics of Michel Butor (1980) has valuable comments, but the best book in English I have come across is Jennifer Waelti-Walters’ Michel Butor: A Study of his View of the World and a Panorama of his Work 1954—1974 (1977).
 For more recent work, the University of Edinburgh has a section dedicated to Butor on the webpage of its Department of European Languages and Cultures: this includes an extensive bibliography of secondary literature, much of it focused on the novels.
 Those wishing to explore even further can consult the website Dictionnaire Butor, maintained since 2000 by Henri Desoubeaux with Butor’s active co-operation until his death, and ongoing; it contains archive material not accessible elsewhere.
 Desoubeaux also edited the three volumes of Entretiens (1999) mentioned earlier.
 Thus, there are clues through the labyrinth for those intrepid enough to venture in, and the new Selected Essays, however modest in scope, deserves to reawaken interest in this formidably versatile and gifted writer.